jibaiga0/MDnotes/LearnJSProperly/week1/week103.md

 Learn JS Properly
 ===

-# 5.Beginning JavaScript Chapter 3.
+# Beginning JavaScript Chapter 3.
 Decisions and Loops
 Make computer more intelligent by giving it decision-makeing abilitys.

 ## What we'll learn?